-Two decades of trading research indicate that identifying the inverse cup and handle pattern has an 82% success rate in bull markets and generates a 17% average profit.
-While it offers a reliable and accurate trading strategy, it can be difficult to spot.
+Two decades of trading research indicate that the inverse cup and handle pattern has an 82% success rate and average price drops of 17%.
+It is an ideal pattern for short-selling.

-62% of the inverse cup and handle pattern trades reach the average price target, meaning this is a short-selling setup.
+62% of inverse cup and handle trades reach the average price target, meaning this is a good short-selling setup.

-Learn how to effectively identify, target and trade using the inverse cup and handle technique to enhance your trading outcomes.
+Learn how to effectively identify, target, and trade the inverse cup and handle to enhance your trading outcomes.

 What Is an Inverse Cup and Handle Chart Pattern?